 - Are cultural and language issues are supported?

-- Immediate placement of children – consider joint online conversations between the children’s social workers and the proposed carers to establish adequate information is shared, gathered and understood for safeguarding requirements:
+In circumstances of the immediate placement of children – consider joint online conversations between the children’s social workers and the proposed carers to establish adequate information is shared, gathered and understood for safeguarding requirements:

 - At least one home visit should be undertaken to comply with statutory guidance, verify the identity of the connected person and ensure adequacy of accommodation for the immediate needs of the child(ren).
 If this is not considered safe to undertake in line with government guidance, then services can explore if it is feasible to undertake this virtually using video conferencing.